 A few articles discussing sensory factors for individuals in the workplace.

 Often children with tactile and sound sensitivities are frightened of situations we take for granted.
 Giving an individual control of the noise may help desensitize them to the sound.
 Here are articles and videos on common noise fears.
-Fear of alarms, Fear of balloons popping, Fear of car wash, Fear of dentist, Fear of getting haircut, Fear of Halloween, Fear of noises, Fear of Santa, Fear of taking a bath, Fear of using toilet and public restrooms
+Fear of Alarms, Fear of balloons popping, Fear of car wash, Fear of dentist, Fear of getting haircut, Fear of Halloween, Fear of noises, Fear of Santa, Fear of using toilet and public restrooms

 Articles on the sensory issues related to eating

 Articles and strategies on children who can't stop moving or can't sit still